OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

 2. Via **configuration file (ini)**:

-  - set the flag 'THICKNESSFromShp' to False
+  - set the flag 'THICKNESSFromFile' to False
   - provide your desired thickness value in the respective THICKNESS parameter (i.e. relTh, entTh or secondaryRelth)
   - in addition to the `THICKNESSPercentVariation` and `THICKNESSRangeVariation` options (see option 1) and the standard variation options in